-Next section plots the following graphs based on the selected time interval in the first graph:
+The next section plots the following charts based on the selected interval in the first graph:

-Donut graph - It shows total wait event types according to the time range selection in the first graph.
+Donut graph - The donut graph displays total wait event types according to the time range selection in the first graph.
 It helps you understand how much time was spent by those session on waiting for an event.

-Line graph - It plots a time series with each point representing the active sessions for each sample time.
+Line graph - The line graph plots a time series with each point representing the active sessions for each sample time.

-To differentiate each wait event types and the CPU usage clearly, the graph for each wait event type is displayed in a different color.
+To differentiate wait event types and CPU usage clearly, the graph for each wait event type is displayed in a different color.

 Select a particular time on the